 Subject Matter Acceleration - A student that is placed with students at a more advanced grade level on campus for one or more subjects for a part of a day without being assigned to a higher grade.
 The student will be monitored every four (4) weeks of the change of placement to assess progress.
 If acceleration is not appropriate for the student as determined by the school principal, the student will be returned to the former placement.
 High school courses taken in middle grade schools will be used to satisfy middle school promotion criteria once the student is enrolled in high school.
 The grades will become part of the high school academic record, including failing grades, and may impact future promotion.
 Student schedules must reflect courses taken.
-High school courses other than Algebra I, Geometry, Spanish I, French I, Chinese I, and Speech I which we teach at our middle grade schools are accessible only through Sarasota Virtual Academy (SVA) or Florida Virtual School's (FLVS) Part Time Program.
+High school courses other than those taught at our middle schools (Algebra 11, Geometry, Biology 1 Spanish 11, French 11, Chinese 11, and Speech 11) which we teach at our middle grade schools are accessible only through Sarasota Virtual Academy (SVA) or Florida Virtual School's (FLVS) Part Time Program.